d-002/progression-graph/README.md

 - Points can have different ranks, determining their size
 - Save and open intuitively formatted files
 - Visualize the tree, export into png file
+- Points have a state: to do, doing, completed, with different colors.
+You can cycle them with c while selected, and their state updates the connected links.
+This allows to keep track of the project's state easily.

 ## Controls
 Click on an object to select it, hit Enter or Escape to unselect it.
 Escape can also be used to cancel creating a link.